-The government and the opposition parties listen carefully to the opinions expressed by business, farm-sector and union leaders.
+Association Compentence (Others) Score: 9 The government and the opposition parties listen carefully to the opinions expressed by business, farm-sector and union leaders.
 Intellectuals and academics also receive attention.
 Environmental groups have a substantial influence on environmental policy.
 The large organizations are professional in communicating their messages to politicians and to the public, and are sometimes able to set the political agenda.

 In addition, there are numerous formal arenas for routine consultation between governments and various kinds of interest organizations.
 In many areas, such consultations are formalized and have become a routine mode of policy formulation.

-Association Compentence (Others) Score: 9

-This country report is part of the Sustainable Governance Indicators 2014 project.
+This country report is part of the Sustainable Governance Indicators 2015 project.

-© 2014 Bertelsmann Stiftung
+© 2015 Bertelsmann Stiftung

 Contact:

-Bertelsmann Stiftung

-Carl-Bertelsmann-Straße 256

-33311 Gütersloh
+Bertelsmann Stiftung Carl-Bertelsmann-Straße 256 33311 Gütersloh

-Dr. Daniel Schraad-Tischler
+Dr. Daniel Schraad-Tischler daniel.schraad-tischler@bertelsmann-stiftung.de

-daniel.schraad-tischler@bertelsmann-stiftung.de

-Najim Azahaf

-najim.azahaf@bertelsmann-stiftung.de
+Dr. Christian Kroll christian.kroll@bertelsmann-stiftung.de